Cards Against Humanity Buys Land On Mexican Border To Block Construction Of Trump's Wall

 The folks that brought the world Cards Against Humanity (aka, “the party game for terrible people”) are at it again.
-As part of the their “Cards Against Humanity Saves America” winter promotion, the Chicago-based company has purchased a tract of land along the U.S./Mexico border, and according to their website, Cards Against Humanity intends to make it as difficult, time-consuming and expensive as possible for Donald Trump to build his long-touted border wall.
+As part of the their “Cards Against Humanity Saves America” winter promotion, the Chicago-based company has purchased a tract of land along the U.S./Mexico border, and according to their website, Cards Against Humanity intends to make it as difficult, time-consuming, and expensive as possible for Donald Trump to build his long-touted border wall.

 The company even claims that, in addition to their land purchase, they have hired legal counsel that specializes in eminent domain (i.e., “the right of a government or its agent to expropriate private property for public use”) to make it next to impossible for Trump to construct his promised border wall on the land now owned by Cards Against Humanity.